 SUMS OWED BY THE SELLER SUMS OWED BY THE BUYER

-Property taxes, pro rata
+Property taxes, pro rata ~

-Condominium charges, pro rata
+Condominium charges, pro rata ~

 Working capital ~

-Works payable by the seller that will be demanded from the buyer ~
+Works payable by the seller that will be demanded from the buyer ✓

-Balance in favour
+Balance in favour of the seller or buyer

-of the seller or buyer
+Finally, the buyer shall subscribe an insurance contract as regards the property as of signing of the final deed of sale.

-Finally, the buyer must insure the property against fire on the date of signature of the final deed of sale and must contact the various utility companies (water, gas and electricity) to transfer the meters to the buyer's name.
+One shall also contact various utility companies (water, gas and electricity) to transfer the meters to the buyer's name.
 Usually, these utilities will not have been cut off, and a simple phone call is sufficient to transfer the contracts.